House of Stone Encounters, Creatures and

 mucus.
 Its head is ovoid, devoid of hair, and sports upward curving

 horns.
-A hardened ridge of bone runs from its brow, across the top of
+A hardened ridge of bone runs from its brow, across the top

 its head, and disappears into its spine.
-Its long, serpentine tail is dark
+Its long, serpentine tail

 grayish-red.